hauler-dev/hauler-docs/docs/hauler-usage/store/add/file.md

 `hauler store add file` stores an arbitrary file - local or fetched from an HTTP(S) URL - as an OCI artifact in the content store.

 Use this to carry the bits that aren't images or charts but are still needed inside the airgap: install scripts, binaries, tarballs, RPMs, configuration, manifests, and the like.
 On the far side of the airgap these files can be handed out over HTTP with [`hauler store serve fileserver`](../serve/fileserver.md) or written back to disk with [`hauler store extract`](../extract.md).
 Pass `--name` to store the file under a friendlier name than the one derived from its path or URL (handy for URLs that don't end in a filename).
+To add a local directory that extracts back as a directory, use [`hauler store add directory`](./directory.md) instead.
 For a repeatable set of files, list them in a [Hauler manifest](#hauler-manifest-for-files) and run [`hauler store sync`](../sync.md).

 **An example with available flags...**